Zero-Day Attack

 Who Are the Attackers of Zero-Day Exploits?

 Different individuals and groups use zero-day exploits for a range of reasons.
 Hackers’ motivations are often financial, but some instead want to attract attention to a particular political or social campaign.
-Some bad actors also use zero-day attacks as part of cyberwarfare or corporate espionage.
+Some cybercriminals also use zero-day attacks as part of cyberwarfare or corporate espionage.

 The groups undertaking these attacks are scattered across the globe.
-According to Mandiant’s analysis of over two hundred zero-day exploits between 2012 and 2021, the primary actors were state-sponsored groups.
+According to Mandiant’s analysis of over 200 zero-day exploits between 2012 and 2021, the primary actors were state-sponsored groups.

-Cybercriminals carrying out zero-day attacks can target anything from operating systems to Internet of Things (IoT) devices.
-Software, hardware, firmware, and open-source components – in fact, any technology that is connected to the internet – has the potential to be remotely compromised with a zero-day exploit.
+Cybercriminals carrying out zero-day attacks can target anything from operating systems to IoT (Internet of Things) devices.
+Software, hardware, firmware, open-source components, or anywhere that is connected to the internet has the potential to be remotely compromised with a zero-day exploit.

 In terms of victims, some of the most common targets include: